 Demand for food scientists with graduate degrees is high.
 Graduates are employed in the food industry in research and development, food process development, food safety, quality assurance, analytical sciences and managerial positions.
 Recent graduates have found employment with major food companies like H.J.
 Heinz Co., J.R.
 Simplot Co., Lamb Weston, Kraft Foods, and Litehouse Foods.
 Many M.S. graduates continue on for a Ph.D. in preparation for a career in academia.
 Students also find employment with the federal agencies, such as the Food and Drug Administration and the United States Department of Agriculture.

-Masters and Doctoral degrees in Food Science.
+WSU and UI each offer Masters and Doctoral degrees in Food Science.

 Click the respective button to find out more about that university’s graduate program.

 - studies of the genetic/metabolic engineering of microorganisms, such as lactic acid bacteria, for bio-preservation of food products